jackromo888/infinity/python/fix/README.md

 Note that on Windows you will need to substitue `env/bin` with `env\Scripts`.

  - In your terminal, change directory to this directory.
- - Run `./setup-env` until it gives back a successful exit message.
+ - Run `./setup-env`.
+It may give you further instructions to follow.
 This command will create a virtual environment nested under this directory.
  - Make sure the terminal environment contains your API credentials:
    - `FTX_API_KEY` and `FTX_API_SECRET`
    - These environment variables should be set to the values given to you on the FTX website.
 See `https://ftx.us/settings/api` in the US, or `https://ftx.com/settings/api` for international API Key setup.